ejwillemse/BAN313/chapter3.md

 * `cardLoad`: whether the passenger had to load money on his or her card using the terminal-teller, which is either `TRUE` if the loaded money, or `FALSE` if they did not.
 * `origin`: the station where the passenger first got on the train, and limited to \{`Pretoria`, `Centurion`, `Midrand`, `Marlboro`, `Sandton`, `Rosebank`, `Park`, `Rhodesfield`, `OR-Tambo`\}

-The machine is required to drill a hole with a diameter of 10cm within 0.5cm tollerance.
-If the hole is larger than 10.5cm, the part has to be scrapped.
-Similarly, if the hole is smaller than 9.5cm the hole will also be scrapped.

-We also want to use the machine to drill holes for other products that have different tollerance.
-One product may have a 0.25cm tollerance, another 1cm.

-We have identified a possible replacement machine, and its supplier assured us it will perform according to specification.
-As industrial engineers we insisted that the supplier provide us with data on its performance, so that we can make a more informed decision on whether it will meet our requirement.

-The supplier has given us data on different holes drilled by the machine during its testing.
-The data consist of a number of drill samples, with the hole diameter for each hole measured and captured.
-The data is available in the `holeSize` dataframe.

-For the first part of this question, analyse the distribution of hole sizes from the machine and identify the distribution that best describes the hole-sizes of the machine.
+For the first part of this question, analyse the distribution of the number of passanger arriving per minute and identify the distribution that best describes this variable.
 In the following parts we will find the key parameters of the distribution and use the distribution function to answer some basic planning support questions.

 *** =instructions

+1. Determine the number of customers that arrived within each minute interval and assign your answer to `nArrivePerMin`.
+Note that you have to calculate the number of customers that arrived during each minute interval in the dataset.
+This can be done using the `table` command, but take care to calculate it over each unique day, hour and minute combination, otherwise the command will sum the number of arrivals within the minute interval over different hours and days.
-1. Analyse the distribution of the hole-sizes using the `hist()` function and by playing around with `breaks` parameter.
+2. Analyse the distribution of the number of passanger arriving per minute using the `hist()` function and by playing around with `breaks` parameter.
-2. How many samples fall outside the 0.5cm tollerance limit and are therefore defective: assign your answer to `nDefective05`.
-3. How many samples fall outside the 0.25cm tollerance limit and are therefore defective: assign your answer to `nDefective025`.
-4. How many samples fall outside the 1cm tollerance limit and are therefore defective: assign your answer to `nDefective1`.
-5. View the values by printing them to the console output via the `script.R` file.

-*** =instructions

 *** =hint

+First calculate the number of customers that arrived within each minute interval using the `table()` command.
+Remember to call the command over the `day`, `hour` and `minute` factors:  `table(dataframe$factor1, dataframe$factor2, dataframe$factor3)`.
+The resulting table can be directly plotted using `hist(nArrivePerMin)`.

+Use the histogram to analyse the distribution and see which of the four distributions

+* normal,
+* poisson and exponential,
+* power-law, or
+* uniform.

 *** =pre_exercise_code
 ```{r}